-- 104. Because property values are influenced by a complex interaction between factors specific to each individual piece of real estate as well as local and national market conditions, the effect of one particular project on the value of one particular property is difficult to determine.
-137 - 105.
-The installation of the Project would create a limited visual impact at ground level or from adjacent roadways and parcels and higher elevation points (e.g., the I-90 overpass located on the north end of the Project).
-The transmission facilities will be visible from a greater distance than the solar array, but the change is likely to be barely perceptible given the proximity to the POI and other existing transmission structures.
-Hayward Solar has not received any feedback indicating
+107. Because property values are influenced by a complex interaction between factors specific to each individual piece of real estate as well as local and national market conditions, the effect of one particular project on the value of one particular property is difficult to determine.144

+108. The installation of the Project would create a limited visual impact at ground level or from adjacent roadways and parcels and higher elevation points (e.g., the I-90 overpass located on the north end of the Project).
+The transmission facilities will be visible from a greater distance than the solar array, but the change is likely to be barely perceptible given the proximity to the point of interconnection and other existing transmission structures.
+Hayward Solar has not received any feedback indicating aesthetic or visual concerns associated with the Project from the surrounding landowners or community.145